 Basic loss per share is computed by dividing net loss attributable to common stockholders by the weighted average common shares outstanding for the period.
-Diluted loss per share is computed giving effect to all potentially dilutive common shares.
-Potentially dilutive common shares may consist of incremental shares issuable upon the exercise of stock options and warrants and the conversion of notes payable to common stock.
+Diluted loss per share is computed giving effect to all potentially dilutive common shares may consist of incremental shares issuable upon the exercise of stock options and warrants and the conversion of notes payable to common stock.
 In periods in which a net loss has been incurred, all potentially dilutive common shares are considered anti-dilutive and thus are excluded from the calculation.
-There were no common share equivalents for the three months ended December 31, 2014 and 2013.
+There were approximately 6,776,000 and 3,550,000 of common stock equivalents for three and six months ended March 31, 2015, respectively.
+There were no common stock equivalents for three and six months ended March 31, 2014, respectively.